engr101staff/engr101matlab/_sources/plotting_and_figures/ex/pie_charts_exercise.in.rst

 4. Create a vector of labels.
 Include the labels "zero", "one", "two", "three", "four", and "eight".
 5. Create a pie chart of :code:`all_counts`.
 6. Try including the labels on the pie chart by including them as a parameter of :code:`pie`.
 Try also including the labels as a separate legend (you may need to move the location of the legend).
 Keep whichever version looks better.

-.. shortanswer:: ch06_03_creating_pie_chart

-  Paste in a copy of your completed :file:`AnalyzeStars.m` script file.